 Culture Summit Abu Dhabi 2021

-"It is also a necessity for peace, because culture brings people together closer, by building bridges and by creating meaning."
+"The creative industries are also a necessity for peace, because culture brings people together closer, by building bridges and by creating meaning."
 Audrey Azoulay, Director General, UNESCO

-“The cultural recovery is an anthropological necessity, but it is also an economic necessity, for the creative economy generates trillions of dollars every year, and its impact and influence is often underestimated”, said Audrey Azoulay, Director General, UNESCO.
-She also believes that the creative industries are above all a necessity for peace, because culture brings people closer together by building bridges and creating meaning.
+“Cultural revitalisation is an anthropological but also an economic necessity, because the creative industries generate trillions of dollars every year, and their impact and influence are often underestimated,” says Audrey Azoulay, Director-General of UNESCO.
+Yet the creative industries are a necessity for peace through their mediating and meaning-generating power.

 All sessions from Culture Summit are available online via theand .